matttgregg/advent2024ex/README.md

 Interestingly I am already seeing bits and pieces that I might re-use over multiple days, and may factor out when time allows.

+# Day 3

+Still on the slight upwards difficulty curve.

+I quite like these pseudo-language type problems, although this one is abolutely the minimal version of this.
+I do mean to go back and do the intcode year fully at some point (I bailed about halfway through at the time as my interpreter became unwieldy).
+Having gone through a bit of language design and even peeked into assembly, I've got a much better appreciation of that year now!

+Anyway, this day, interestingly, it's explixitly about finding patterns in junk text, so this is a day when I feel regex are the absolutely perfect tool here.
+The patterns are small and simple, so it works really well.
+I think was actually my fastest and shortest part one day so far, but partly because I've got my framework and basic tools set up now.

+Part 2 was fun, nicely makes the things a bit more complex but not too complex.
+Shout out to the Elixir `IO.inspect` function which allows for delightfully easy debugging of pipelines.
+This allowed me to instantly catch a little bug that I had with overlapping patterns.

+How to process 'these sorts of things'?
+I went for an ad-hoc stateful fold, which is direct and sould be efficient.
+I'm intrigued to look at other peoples solutions and see if there are more idiomatic ways of expressing the same idea.

+I'm also intrigued by how I'd do it in a streaming fashion.
+Absolutely not worthwhile in this puzzle, but would be interesting to do the whole problem in a single pass.
+That might be a bit more of a (simple) purpose built parser.
+Completely unnecessary for the puzzle solution, but might be interesting to code up if I have time.

 # Standard Phoenix README follows...

 To start your Phoenix server: